-The Department receives and investigates charges to determine whether reasonable cause exists to believe an unfair practice has occurred or is occurring.
-If reasonable cause is found to exist, the Department will attempt to obtain a remedy that will eliminate the unfair practice and prevent its recurrence.
+The Department receives and investigates charges to determine whether reasonable cause exists to believe an unlawful practice has occurred or is occurring.
+If reasonable cause is found to exist, the Department will attempt to obtain a remedy that will eliminate the unlawful practice and prevent its recurrence.
 Such remedy may be compensatory, corrective or proscriptive.
-See Appendix B – Monetary Award Guidelines, General Provisions.
-The remedy appropriate to eliminate and to prevent the recurrence of an unfair practice is a matter within the discretion of the Director until or unless:
+See Appendix A – Monetary Award Guidelines, General Provisions.
+The remedy appropriate to eliminate and to prevent the recurrence of an unlawful practice is a matter within the discretion of the Director or Division Director until or unless:

+The case is referred to the City Attorney;

-(a) in , paid sick/safe time and job assistance cases in which a city department is a respondent, the matter is certified to a Hearing Examiner pursuant to SMC 14.04.150D or 14.16.080G or is appealed to the Commission pursuant to SMC 14.04.160 or 14.16.080G; or
+In PSST, JAO and Fair Employment Practices cases in which a City department is a respondent, the matter is certified to a Hearing Examiner or appealed to the Commission; or

-(b) the case is referred to the City Attorney pursuant to SMC 14.04.140B,

-14.04.170, 14.06.100C, 14.06.130, 14.08.160C, 14.08.170, 14.16.080H, or 14.17.060A; or

-(c) In cases involving an unfair real estate practice, the charging party or respondent elects a civil action under SMC 14.08.165.
+(c) In cases involving an unlawful real estate practice, the charging party or respondent elects a civil action under SMC 14.08.165.

 SHRR 40- 060.
 COOPERATION AGREEMENTS WITH OTHER AGENCIES